 RIDE ALONG WITH US & CHECK OUT A NEW EPISODE EVERY OTHER MONDAY

 episode 1: the young fables, "completely"

 The Young Fables are the promising country duo comprised of American Idol vet Laurel Wright and accomplished guitarist and vocalist Wesley Lunsford.
 The act hails from Maryville, TN and the duo has already collected impressive accolades including the Grand Prize of the Texaco Country Showdown and winning the Nashville finals of NASH FM’s countrywide NASH NEXT competition.
-Check out this incredible original song, "Completely" off their debut album, Two.
+Check out their original song, "Completely" off their debut album, Two.

 Episode 3: luthi, "every body"

 LUTHI have found themselves, their sound, and their sense of belonging with their newest single, “Every Body,” played here in our 1978 VW Bus.
 Playing hard on a host of influences, from Curtis Mayfield to LCD Soundsystem, the band weaves its way through layers of sound and space while never compromising danceability, a feel that encompasses the whole of their latest EP, Home Again.
 Featuring: Christian Luthi (vocals), Taylor Ivey (banjo), Johnny Williamson (guitar) and Robert Gay (trumpet).

 After a divorce and the break-up of his former band, Paul McDonald left his life in LA in search of familiarity and solace.
 The Alabama-born artist found himself in East Nashville, feeling like a stranger in a region he once called home.
 That all changed when he picked up his guitar and began the process of what would become "Modern Hearts," his debut LP.
 Check out his performance of "Call on Me," the latest single off his upcoming record, with undeniable groove and an irresistible soul-pop hook.